heremaps/here-interactive-map-layer-examples/examples/spatial-and-property-search-2/README.md

-# HERE Interactive Map Layer: Spatial and Property Search Example 2
+# HERE ctive Map Layer: Spatial and Property Search Example 2

 Features stored in Interactive Map Layers can be retrieved by spatial and/or property search queries.
 The spatial search query could be used to retrieve features that intersect a given point, line or area.
 This can be provided to the API as a GeoJSON geometry.
 Additionally, a radius parameter defined in meters could be specified.